-Studies on hydroids in general have found that prey capture rates may be affected by salinity and temperature (Gili & Hughes, 1995) although no evidence was found for species that characterize this biotope.
 Ciona intestinalis has been classified as euryhaline with a high salinity tolerance range (12-40‰) although it typically occurs in full salinity conditions (>30‰) (Tillin & Tyler-Walters, 2014).
 Ciona intestinalis has been found in salinities ranging from 11 to 33 PSU in Sweden, although the same study found that parent acclimation to salinity (high or low) has an overriding and significant effect on larval metamorphic success, independent of parent origins (Renborg, 2014).
 No information on Ascidia spp. was found.

 Echinoderms, including Echinus esculentus and Antedon spp. are generally stenohaline, possess no osmoregulatory organ (Boolootian, 1966) and lack the ability to osmo- and ion-regulate (Stickle & Diehl, 1987).
 The inability of echinoderms to osmoregulate extracellularly causes body fluid volume to decrease when individuals experience higher external salinity.
 Over the period of a year, populations are unlikely to survive increased salinity.
 Echinoderm larvae have a narrow range of salinity tolerance and will develop abnormally and die if exposed to increased salinity.

-Sensitivity assessment
+Sensitivity assessment.

-CR.LCR.BrAs.AntAsH is a subtidal full salinity biotope (Connor et al., 2004) and salinity increase to over 40 psu (the benchmark) may adversely impact several members of the community and, in particular, the echinoderms.
+CR.LCR.BrAs.AmenCio is a subtidal full salinity biotope (Connor et al., 2004) and salinity increase to over 40 psu (the benchmark) may adversely impact several members of the community and in particular the echinoderms.

+A reduction in the abundance of Antedon spp. in CR.LCR.BrAs.AmenCio.Ant would result in its replacement by CR.LCR.BrAs.AmenCio, however a reduction in Echinus esculentus abundance and hence grazing pressure is likely to result in loss of the AmenCio biotope.
 Resistance is assessed as 'None' and recovery as 'Medium' (following restoration of usual salinity).
 Sensitivity is therefore assessed as 'Medium'.
-In the absence of direct evidence on the effects of hypersaline conditions on the characterizing species, confidence is therefore classed as 'Low'.
+In the absence of direct evidence on the effects of hypersaline conditions on the characterizing species, confidence is classed as 'Low'.